-Q: How will this form help me prepare for a visit with the doctor?
+Q: How will completing a PreHIstory help me prepare for a visit with the a medical provider?

 A: Our government, through the Centers of Medicare and Medicaid Services (CMS) has structured and defined a list of basic questions that a doctor could ask, if he or she had the time.
 These questions can be found in CMS 1995 & 1997 Evaluation and Management Guidelines.
 In the time frame of a medical encounter, your medical provider does not have the time to ask each of these questions, wait for your response to each, and then type/dictate each into the computer’s Electronic Health Record (EHR).
 You, however, can take the time to consider, reflect over and answer these questions in preparation for your next medical visit.

 A: Consider “What makes your problem better or worse?”
 If you think about your problem, you should be able to answer this.
 Perhaps nothing makes it better or worse.
 Your answers will help detect what is going on.
 These questions are not difficult, unless they are asked rapidly with expectations of your instant answer.

 Q: Do I share my PreHistory with my medical provider?

 A: Yes, you can print out your PreHistory and take it with you to your next medical encounter.
 The copy sent to your email will include instructions for your doctor and medical staff.
 It highlights the federal law giving you the right to amend your record as well as a separate law allowing your doctor to receive your patient generated health data.

 Q: What if my doctor does not accept my PreHistory?